Baxter International (NYSE:BAX) Issues FY 2022 Earnings Guidance

 Baxter International (NYSE:BAX – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.250-$4.350 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.360.
 The company issued revenue guidance of $15.85 billion-$15.98 billion, compared to the consensus revenue estimate of $16.10 billion.Baxter International also updated its Q1 2022 guidance to $0.790-$0.820 EPS.

-Baxter International (NYSE:BAX – Get Rating) last issued its quarterly earnings data on Wednesday, February 16th.
-The medical instruments supplier reported $1.04 EPS for the quarter, beating the consensus estimate of $1.03 by $0.01.
-Baxter International had a net margin of 10.04% and a return on equity of 21.01%.
-The company had revenue of $3.51 billion during the quarter, compared to analysts’ expectations of $3.35 billion.
-During the same quarter in the previous year, the company earned $0.80 earnings per share.
-Baxter International’s revenue for the quarter was up 10.5% on a year-over-year basis.
-Analysts anticipate that Baxter International will post 4.31 earnings per share for the current fiscal year.
+Baxter International (NYSE:BAX – Get Rating) last released its quarterly earnings results on Wednesday, February 16th.
+The medical instruments supplier reported $1.04 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.03 by $0.01.
+The firm had revenue of $3.51 billion for the quarter, compared to the consensus estimate of $3.35 billion.
+Baxter International had a return on equity of 21.01% and a net margin of 10.04%.
+The company’s revenue for the quarter was up 10.5% on a year-over-year basis.
+During the same period last year, the business posted $0.80 EPS.
+On average, equities research analysts anticipate that Baxter International will post 4.31 earnings per share for the current fiscal year.

-A number of research firms recently commented on BAX.
-The Goldman Sachs Group initiated coverage on shares of Baxter International in a report on Friday, February 11th.
-They set a neutral rating and a $91.00 price target for the company.
-Morgan Stanley decreased their price objective on shares of Baxter International from $110.00 to $105.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
-Citigroup assumed coverage on shares of Baxter International in a research report on Friday, January 7th.
-They issued a buy rating and a $101.00 price objective on the stock.
-Bank of America assumed coverage on shares of Baxter International in a research report on Tuesday, March 1st.
-They issued a buy rating and a $100.00 price objective on the stock.
-Finally, Wells Fargo & Company decreased their price objective on shares of Baxter International from $95.00 to $93.00 and set an overweight rating on the stock in a research report on Friday, February 18th.
-Four analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat, the stock has an average rating of Buy and an average target price of $95.71.
+BAX has been the topic of a number of research reports.
+Stifel Nicolaus raised their price target on Baxter International from $90.00 to $91.00 and gave the stock a buy rating in a research note on Friday, February 18th.
+KeyCorp decreased their target price on Baxter International from $98.00 to $95.00 and set an overweight rating on the stock in a report on Friday, February 18th.
+The Goldman Sachs Group began coverage on Baxter International in a report on Friday, February 11th.
+They issued a neutral rating and a $91.00 target price on the stock.
+JPMorgan Chase & Co. began coverage on Baxter International in a report on Friday, December 17th.
+They issued an overweight rating on the stock.
+Finally, Citigroup began coverage on Baxter International in a report on Friday, January 7th.
+They issued a buy rating and a $101.00 target price on the stock.
+Four equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $95.71.

-In other Baxter International news, CAO Brian Stevens sold 2,500 shares of the company’s stock in a transaction dated Monday, February 28th.
-The shares were sold at an average price of $85.50, for a total value of $213,750.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-0.19% of the stock is currently owned by corporate insiders.
+In other news, CAO Brian Stevens sold 2,500 shares of Baxter International stock in a transaction dated Monday, February 28th.
+The stock was sold at an average price of $85.50, for a total value of $213,750.00.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+0.19% of the stock is owned by company insiders.

-A number of institutional investors and hedge funds have recently made changes to their positions in BAX.
-Advisors Asset Management Inc. grew its holdings in Baxter International by 17.5% in the fourth quarter.
-Advisors Asset Management Inc. now owns 28,791 shares of the medical instruments supplier’s stock worth $2,471,000 after purchasing an additional 4,290 shares during the period.
-Parametric Portfolio Associates LLC grew its holdings in Baxter International by 5.9% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 2,024,918 shares of the medical instruments supplier’s stock worth $173,819,000 after purchasing an additional 113,578 shares during the period.
-Finally, California State Teachers Retirement System lifted its stake in shares of Baxter International by 3.5% in the fourth quarter.
-California State Teachers Retirement System now owns 903,556 shares of the medical instruments supplier’s stock worth $77,561,000 after buying an additional 30,448 shares in the last quarter.
-Institutional investors and hedge funds own 84.11% of the company’s stock.
+Several hedge funds have recently modified their holdings of the company.
+Parametric Portfolio Associates LLC grew its position in Baxter International by 5.9% in the fourth quarter.
+Parametric Portfolio Associates LLC now owns 2,024,918 shares of the medical instruments supplier’s stock worth $173,819,000 after acquiring an additional 113,578 shares in the last quarter.
+California State Teachers Retirement System grew its position in Baxter International by 3.5% in the fourth quarter.
+California State Teachers Retirement System now owns 903,556 shares of the medical instruments supplier’s stock worth $77,561,000 after acquiring an additional 30,448 shares in the last quarter.
+Finally, Advisors Asset Management Inc. grew its position in Baxter International by 17.5% in the fourth quarter.
+Advisors Asset Management Inc. now owns 28,791 shares of the medical instruments supplier’s stock worth $2,471,000 after acquiring an additional 4,290 shares in the last quarter.
+84.11% of the stock is currently owned by hedge funds and other institutional investors.

 Baxter International, Inc provides a portfolio of essential renal and hospital products, including acute and chronic dialysis, sterile IV solutions, infusion systems and devices, parenteral nutrition therapies, premixed and oncolytic injectable, bio surgery products and anesthetics, drug reconstitution systems and pharmacy automation, software, and services.